-Three types of flu vaccine will be used in the adult flu vaccination programme 2018/19.
-This will benefit patients by ensuring that they have the most suitable vaccine that gives them the best protection against flu.
+Three types of flu vaccine will be used in the adult flu vaccination programme 2020/21.
+This ensures that those in specific risk groups receive the most effective vaccine to provide protection against flu.

-The vaccines to be used for specific age and at-risk groups are detailed in the CMO letter below;
+The vaccines to be used for specific age and risk groups are detailed in the CMO letter below;

 All details of this year's childhood flu vaccination programme are contained in the CMO letter below :

-The Flu Vaccine PGDs for children in the season 2018/19 are listed below as are the national flow charts for deciding the vaccine to use in specific age groups.
+The Flu Vaccine PGDs for children in the season 2020-21 are listed below as are the national algorithms for deciding the vaccine to use in specific age/risk groups.

-PGD Live Attenuated Intranasal Influenza Vaccine - Review Date Jan 2019 (not for under 2s)
+PGD Live Attenuated Intranasal Influenza Vaccine - Expiry Date Aug 2021 (not for under 2s)

-Flow Chart to assist clinicians in deciding the flu vaccine to use in children birth - preschool 2018/19
+Algorithm to assist clinicians in deciding the flu vaccine to use in children birth - preschool 2020/21

-Flow Chart to assist clinicians in deciding which flu vaccine to use in primary school children 2018/19
+Algorithm to assist clinicians in deciding which flu vaccine to use in primary school children 2020/21

 Children Groups to be vaccinated by GP